CarloLucibello/Erdos.jl/docs/src/graph_types.md

-# Types and Constructors
+# Graph Types and Constructors
-*Erdos.jl* defines the following basic types and functionalities.
+*Erdos.jl* defines a type hierarchy and associated methods for expressing a graph topology and implementing related algorithms.
+The ready to go graph types are the `Graph` type for undirected graphs and the `DiGraph` type for directed graphs.
+Custom types con be defined inheriting from the abstract types `AGraph` and `ADiGraph`.
+Graph types supporting the internal storages of edge/vertex properties are called **networks** in Erdos and are documeted [here](@ref network_types)

 ## Abstract Types